samsquire/ideas4/README.md

 two sides of the same coin

+serialization virtual machine

 # 794. Change behaviours

 How do you change behaviours of existing code?

 # 795. Pauseless Core runtime

-A core runtime that is asynchronous.
+A core runtime that is asynchronous and can resume persisted tasks.

 Can do things while running, no pauses